Fires, floods, and pandemic have hurt Sonoma County businesses.

 “Socially Responsible Processes of Small Family Business Owners: Exploratory Evidence from the National Family Business Survey,” Margaret A. Fitzgerald, et al., Journal of Small Business Management, 2010.

 “A Study of Land Use, Transportation, Air Quality, and Health in King County, WA,” Lawrence Frank and Company, The Neighborhood Quality of Life Study, Center for Clean Air Policy, GeoStats, & McCann Consulting, 2005; “Neighborhood stores: An overlooked strategy for fighting global warming” Stacy Mitchell, Grist, 2009.

 GO LOCAL Business members can download a zip file of these graphics HERE.

-Zip file includes all 6 themes, each with a social media-sized cover and square file (12 files total).
+Zip file includes all 6 themes, each with a social media-sized square file.